platypus-ucsd/platypus-ucsd.github.io/docs/library/preuss/preuss-on-nietzsche.markdown

 "A person must have the power and from time to time use it to break a past and to dissolve it, in order to be able to live....
-Here it is not righteousness which sits in the judgment seat or, even less, mercy which announces judgment, but life alone, that dark, driving, insatiable self- desiring force....
+Here it is not righteousness which sits in the judgment seat or, even less, mercy which announces judgment, but life alone, that dark, driving, insatiable self-desiring force....
 People or ages serving life in this way, by judging and destroying a past, are always dangerous and in danger....
 It is an attempt to give oneself, as it were, a past after the fact, out of which we may be descended in opposition to the one from which we are descended.
 It is